This website is best viewed in a browser that supports web standards.

 Matching Gifts - Thousands of Northwest alumni and friends work for companies that graciously match employees' gifts to charitable organizations.
 This is a perfect way to double, perhaps even triple, the impact of your gift to Northwest.
 Find out here if your employer matches your gift and the procedures to follow for obtaining such a match.

-Scholarship Gifts - Nearly half of Northwest's students are first-generation college students.
+Scholarship Gifts - Over 30% of Northwest's students are first-generation college students.
 Many provide a majority of their own educational costs.
 As the cost of higher education continues to rise, today's high school students know scholarships may be the determining factor if a college education is in their future.